monkeyWzr/monkeywzr.github.io/source/_posts/2019-12-30-StandardML-notes.md

       | i::xs' => i + sum1 xs'
 ```

 When the function runs, it will keep a call-stack for each recursive call .
-But if we change a little bit using tail call:
+But if we change a little bit using tail call :
 ```ML
 fun sum2 xs =
     let fun f (xs,acc) =